Dave Boling: Washington State 'hurt' itself in loss to Colorado, but still have time to remedy

 Colorado has won seven games in a row and was the No. 3 seed in the tournament, so there was no embarrassment to lose to the Buffs.
 But it was far from the quality of performance the Cougars had made most nights during the season, particularly during their strong run through conference play — including a sweep of highly ranked Arizona.

-It will take Smith and Cougs a little time to heal before they start preparing for their unknown NCAA opponent.
+It will take Smith and the Cougars a little time to heal before they start preparing for their unknown NCAA opponent.

 The suggestion after the game was that Friday's loss might unravel that advantageous seeding.